Help kids understand that self-awareness can help them to make healthy choices.

-If you have time, write students’ ideas (and other suggestions, if needed) on slips of paper to create a recharge- and mood-strategy jar to keep in your classroom.
-These are abstract concepts to help students learn impulse control and decision making.
+Write students’ healthy choice ideas on slips of paper to create a recharge- and mood-strategy jar to keep in your classroom.
 Having a bank of simple, concrete strategies will help students form healthy habits.
 Easy ideas include:

 Time: 20 Minutes

 Show kids how making healthy choices can cause a chain reaction of feeling good and making more healthy choices.Start Lesson

 We make choices all day long.
 Let’s help kids identify times during the day when they make choices and practice giving reasons why they made certain choices.Start Lesson